How to carve patterns Part 14 ~Ichimatsu and Sankuzushi~

 How to carve Sankuzushi

-Just like with Ichimatsu use the sharp chisel to make a cut at a certain depth in the red line in the image below.
+As with Ichimatsu, make a cut at a consistent depth along the red line using the sharp chisel.

 三崩し_指示書1